dginovker/r-lotrmemes-bots/README.md

 ### Modifying the triggers & responses

-Edit the dictionary found on line 3 of main.py.
+Edit the dictionary found at the top of the relevant bot file.
 Keep the same format!